lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 - Use public datasets on GCP
 	- BAM input in GCP bucket - [here](gs://genomics-public-data/NA12878.chr20.sample.bam)
 	- TCGA public data in BQ dataset - [here](https://cloud.google.com/life-sciences/docs/resources/public-datasets/tcga#datasets)
+- (Optional) Upload Samatools source files to your GCP Cloud Storage bucket
 - (Optional) Index/Tag buckets / BigQuery datasets as a DataMesh using GCP DataPlex services

 ----

 ## Perform The Tests

-This page will cover a series of types of `samtools` task pipeline deployments on a number of GCP Services.
-Most services will use Cloud Storage buckets for input/output files.
+This page will cover a series of types of `samtools` task pipeline architectures on a number of GCP Services.
+Most examples will use Cloud Storage buckets for input/output files.

 - Single task group pipeline (script)
 - Containerized pipeline - get a container vs make a container (gcr)